Recognizing Common Online Scams & How to Avoid Them

 - You receive an offer that requires you to act fast

-- When you receive an email where there is no “To” you line but that states "undisclosed recipients" it a scam
+- You receive an email where there is no “To” you line but that states "undisclosed recipients" it a scam

 Scams can appear in many different shapes and sizes, but the five most common scams on the Internet are: